Bacterial Vaginosis (BV)

 If you have symptoms and your doctor or nurse thinks they are most likely to be caused by BV, you may be offered treatment before your test results come back.

-BV treatment may also be recommended for your sexual partner(s) if they have a vagina.
 It may be recommended you avoid sexual contact until you have finished treatment and your symptoms have settled.

 If you are having sex and use condoms (external condoms or internal condoms), you may need to avoid sexual contact or use a different contraceptive option during BV treatment.
 Some creams or gels used to treat BV can affect condoms and cause them to break easily.